 Instructions

-• In a large, deep pan, heat a good ¼ cup or so extra virgin olive oil.
-Warm the oil over medium heat and add the anchovy fillets and red pepper flakes.
-Cook for about 2 minutes or so, tossing the anchovies around (they will somewhat melt into the oil infusing it with flavor).
+• Soften the anchovies.
+Heat the olive oil in a large, deep pan over medium heat.
+When it shimmers, add the anchovy fillets and red pepper flakes (if using).
+Cook for about 2 minutes or so, tossing the anchovies around.
+They will somewhat melt into the oil, infusing it with flavor.

-• Add the garlic and cook for a brief 30 seconds until fragrant, then add the tomatoes, ½ of the olives and capers, and the dried oregano.
+• Continue building the flavor.
+Add the garlic and cook for a brief 30 seconds until fragrant, then add the tomatoes, half of the olives and capers, and the dried oregano.
 Bring the mixture to a simmer, while using your cooking utensil to break up the tomatoes.

-• Lower the heat and cover the pan part-way.
-Allow the sauce to cook for a good 20 to 30 minutes or until thickened to your liking.
+• Reduce the sauce.
+Turn the heat to medium low and cover the pan part-way.
+Allow the sauce to cook for a good 20 to 30 minutes, or until thickened to your liking.

-• When the pasta is ready, transfer it to the pan with the sauce and toss well.
+• Combine.
+Transfer the pasta to the pan with the sauce and toss well.
 If you need to, add a little of the pasta cooking water.
 Taste and adjust the salt, if needed.

-• Garnish with the remaining olives and capers and fresh parsley.
-Serve!
+• Finish and serve.
+Divide the pasta among your serving bowls.
+Garnish with the remaining olives and capers and the fresh parsley.
+Enjoy!

 Video